Serotonin syndrome: Prognosis

-Upon the discontinuation of serotonergic drugs, most cases of SS resolve within 24 hours, although in some cases delirium may persist for a number of days.
+Upon the discontinuation of serotonergic drugs, most cases of serotonin syndrome resolve within 24 hours, although in some cases delirium may persist for a number of days.
 Symptoms typically persist for a longer time frame in patients taking drugs which have a long elimination half-life, active metabolites, or a protracted duration of action.

 Cases have reported persisting chronic symptoms, and antidepressant discontinuation may contribute to ongoing features.
-Following appropriate medical management, SS is generally associated with a favorable prognosis.
+Following appropriate medical management, serotonin syndrome is generally associated with a favorable prognosis.

 Epidemiology

-Epidemiological studies of SS are difficult as many physicians are unaware of the diagnosis or they may miss the syndrome due to its variable manifestations.
-In 1998 a survey conducted in England found that 85% of the general practitioners that had prescribed the antidepressant nefazodone were unaware of SS.
+Epidemiological studies of serotonin syndrome are difficult as many physicians are unaware of the diagnosis or they may miss the syndrome due to its variable manifestations.
+In 1998 a survey conducted in England found that 85% of the general practitioners that had prescribed the antidepressant nefazodone were unaware of serotonin syndrome.
 The incidence may be increasing as a larger number of pro-serotonergic drugs (drugs which increase serotonin levels) are now being used in clinical practice.
 One postmarketing surveillance study identified an incidence of 0.4 cases per 1000 patient-months for patients who were taking nefazodone.
-Additionally, around 14–16% of persons who overdose on SSRIs are thought to develop SS.
+Additionally, around 14 to 16% of persons who overdose on SSRIs are thought to develop serotonin syndrome.

+History

+Serotonin syndrome, or serotonin toxicity, was first reported in humans in 1982.
+It had previously been observed in animals.
+However, serotonin syndrome-like toxicity had previously been reported as early as the 1960s, but these cases were not recognized as serotonin toxicity.
+Serotonin syndrome was first defined as a distinct clinical entity and formally given the name "serotonin syndrome" in 1991.

 Notable cases

-The most widely recognized example of SS was the death of Libby Zion in 1984.
+The most widely recognized example of serotonin syndrome was the death of Libby Zion in 1984.
 Zion was a freshman at Bennington College at her death on March 5, 1984, at age 18.
 She died within 8 hours of her emergency admission to the New York Hospital Cornell Medical Center.
 She had an ongoing history of depression, and came to the Manhattan hospital on the evening of March 4, 1984, with a fever, agitation and "strange jerking motions" of her body.
 She also seemed disoriented at times.
 The emergency room physicians were unable to diagnose her condition definitively but admitted her for hydration and observation.
 Her death was caused by a combination of pethidine and phenelzine.
 A medical intern prescribed the pethidine.
 The case influenced graduate medical education and residency work hours.
 Limits were set on working hours for medical postgraduates, commonly referred to as interns or residents, in hospital training programs, and they also now require closer senior physician supervision.